Core Requirements:

 Electives:

 Students must also take enough electives to reach a minimum of 15 units for the Concentration as a whole.
-In addition to the core, experiential, and writing requirements, students will take enough electives to reach a minimum of 15 units for the Concentration as a whole.
+Thus, in addition to the core, experiential, and writing requirements, students will take enough electives to reach a minimum of 15 units for the Concentration as a whole.
 Although all courses are not offered every semester, approved electives include:

 - Administrative Law